[Skip to Content]

 Some parents of newborns find that a "travel system" (which includes a stroller and an infant-only car seat that can be attached to the stroller) makes it much smoother to transition babies — especially sleeping ones — from the car to the stroller.

 Never put a rear-facing infant or convertible seat in the front seat of your car — always use the rear seat.
 Passenger-side airbags in the front seat cabin are hazardous for both rear- and forward-facing car seats, and most accidents happen at the front passenger area of the car.
-When it's cold, strap your baby in snugly first, then put blankets over the baby.
+When it's cold, strap your baby in snugly first, then carefully tuck a blanket around the baby.

 If you borrow a car seat, make sure that it's not more than 6 years old and was never in a crash (even if it looks OK, it could be structurally unsound).
 Avoid seats that are missing parts or aren't labeled with the manufacture date and model number (you'll have no way to know about recalls).